jk-jeon/dragonbox/README.md

 ```
 In this example, the `ignore` sign policy and the `compressed` cache policy are specified.
 The return value will not include the member `is_negative`, and `jkj::dragonbox::to_decimal` will internally use compressed cache for the computation.
 There is no particular order for policy parameter; you can give them in any order.
 Default policies will be chosen if you do not explicitly specify any.
 In the above example, for instance, `nearest_to_even` rounding mode policy is chosen, which is the default rounding mode policy.
 If you provide two or more policies of the same kind, or if you provide an invalid policy parameter, then the compliation will fail.

-Policiy parameters (e.g., `jkj::dragonbox::policy::sign::ignore` in the above example) are of different type, so different combinations of policies generally result in separate template instantiation, which might cause binary bloat.
-(However, it is only the combination that does matter; giving the same parameter combination in a different order will not generate a separate binary.)
+Policy parameters (e.g., `jkj::dragonbox::policy::sign::ignore` in the above example) are of different types, so different combinations of policies generally result in separate template instantiation, which might cause binary bloat.
+(However, it is only the combination that does matter; giving the same parameter combination in a different order will usually not generate a separate binary.)

 ## Sign policy
 Determines whether or not if `jkj::dragonbox::to_decimal` will extract and return the sign of the input paramter.